Liang Wenfeng: Early development

+Reception and impact

 On 20 January 2025, Liang was invited to the Symposium with Experts, Entrepreneurs and Representatives from the Fields of Education, Science, Culture, Health and Sports (专家、企业家和教科文卫体等领域代表座谈会) hosted by Chinese Premier Li Qiang in Beijing.
 Liang, being considered as an industry expert, was asked to provide opinions and suggestions on a draft for comments of the annual 2024 government work report.

-Also on 20 January 2025, DeepSeek, the company Liang founded and served as the CEO, released DeepSeek-R1, a 671-billion-parameter open-source reasoning AI model, alongside the publication of a detailed technical paper explaining its architecture and training methodology.
-The model was built using just 2,048 Nvidia H800 GPUs at a cost of $5.6 million, showcasing a resource-efficient approach that contrasted sharply with the billion-dollar budgets of Western competitors.
-By 27 January, DeepSeek surpassed ChatGPT to become the #1 free app on the United States iOS App Store.
-U.S. stocks plummeted, as more than $1 trillion was erased in market capitalization amid panic over DeepSeek.

 On 17 February 2025, Liang, along with heads of several top-level Chinese private-sector companies, was invited to the Symposium with Private-Sector Enterprises (民营企业座谈会) hosted by General Secretary of the Chinese Communist Party Xi Jinping at the Great Hall of the People in Beijing.

 Recognition

+Many experts have remarked on Liang's unique skillset and attitude towards AI development.
+He is often described as somebody with a unique capacity to learn and develop skillsets for his trade, while maintaining a personality that gets him called a "geek."

-In August 2025, Liang was recognized by Time Magazine on its list of 100 Most Influential People in AI.
+In August 2025, Liang was recognized by Time magazine on its list of 100 Most Influential People in AI.
 In the same month, he was named on Fortune's 100 Most Powerful People in Business.
 In November 2025, after a reported net worth of $11 billion, he was added to China's 100 richest list.